 The LoR statistical technique is also widely used in machine learning for binary classification problems.
 In total, 16 studies from the ones analysed, made use of this algorithm.
 DT learning has also been very much in use, which model uses a DT for both classification and regression problems.
 There are various algorithms in how a DT is built, with 2 studies using the C4.5 \cite{Quinlan1993} -- an extension of Quinlan's Iterative Dichotomiser 3 (ID3) algorithm, used for classification purposes, 3 studies using J48, a simple C4.5 DT for classification (Weka's implementation\footnote{http://weka.sourceforge.net/doc.dev/weka/classifiers/trees/J48.html}), 2 using the Hoeffding Tree \cite{Hulten2001} and the other 8 using the basic ID3 algorithm.

 MaxEnt, used by 12 studies, is a probabilistic classifier that is also used for text classification problems, such as sentiment analysis.
+More specifically, it is generalisation of LoR for multi-class scenarios \cite{Yu2011}.
 RF was used in 9 studies, where this supervised learning algorithm --which can be used for both classification and regression tasks-- creates a forest (which is an ensemble of DTs) and makes it somehow random.
 Moreover, 7 studies used the KNN algorithm, one of the simplest classification algorithms where no learning is required, since the model structure is determined from the entire dataset.